Frequently Asked Questions

 I live a long way from the nearest TOTSS local body.
 Can I still join?

 Yes.
 In the INITIATORY TRACK of TOTSS, we have a category of membership (known as “At-Large”) which allows those living far from a local body, or for whom there are other constraints on attendance, the opportunity to experience our training system.
 The curriculum for At-Large members is exactly the same as for Active members.
-(In-person attendance is still required for your own initiations and advancements, as well as certain processes that require testing in the presence of your Temple Chiefs.)
+In-person attendance is still required for your own initiations and advancements, as well as certain processes that require testing in the presence of your Temple Chiefs.
+If you can travel to one of our Temples at least once per year, At-Large membership might work well for you.
 Distance-learning opportunities exist within the ACADEMIC TRACK as well, including online lectures and webcam-based instruction with your assigned Instructor.

 How often are meetings held?